Cabo Pulmo Baja

 Cabo Pulmo is a very special Baja destination and just may be the perfect example of what we mean when we say “The Real Baja”.
-This small village, of less than 150 residents, has done more to preserve their heritage and lifestyle than any other place in Baja.
-Cabo Pulmo lies 40 minutes south of Los Barriles/Buena Vista by way of pavement and a fairly well maintained dirt road.
+This small village, of less than 150 residents, has done more to preserve its heritage and lifestyle than any other place in Baja.
+Cabo Pulmo lies 40 minutes south of Los Barriles/Buena Vista by way of pavement and a fairly well-maintained dirt road.

 A visit to Cabo Pulmo is like taking a step back in time, a time when life was based more on reality and the pleasures of life were not always induced by electronics or technology.

-Yes, this village on the shores of the Sea of Cortez does take advantage of modern conveniences, such as solar power, wind power and generators.
+Yes, this village on the shores of the Sea of Cortez does take advantage of modern conveniences, such as solar power, wind power, and generators.
 They even have a few satellite phones and modern compressors to fill dive tanks.
 TV signals are usually available to local residents, therefore the locals are able to watch a good soccer match every now and then.
 There are great accommodations available (some more basic than others) for tourists.
-There are a few nice restaurants, a couple of basic stores, a few dive operators and that is the basic make up of Cabo Pulmo.
+There are a few nice restaurants, a couple of basic stores, few dive operators and that is the basic make-up of Cabo Pulmo.

 Cabo Pulmo is not so remote as to be completely cut off from the rest of the world.
 The feeling of being close to nature is so abundant here that there really isn’t much need for the endless electronic stimulation so prevalent in most places.

 At the very heart of this peaceful community are the crystal clear waters of the Sea of Cortez, which provide Cabo Pulmo with its dreamlike atmosphere.
 The lure of the sea and the natural tranquility are the major reasons to visit Cabo Pulmo.